phetdam/kenkyusha_proj/doc/data_descs.md

 ## yeast

 Data set for predicting cellular localization sites, presumably of yeast-like bacteria as implied by the name, from UCI.
-Further information can be found at its UCI Machine Learning Repository page [here](http://archive.ics.uci.edu/ml/datasets/Yeast).
+Further information about the features and links to relvevant papers can be found at its UCI Machine Learning Repository page [here](http://archive.ics.uci.edu/ml/datasets/Yeast).
 1484 data points, 8 features, 2 target classes.
 OpenML link [here](https://www.openml.org/d/181).

 Other data set descriptions to be added.